JohnNortz/JS-Algorithms/README.md

     > tree_name.depth() this returns the maximum depth of the tree.
 A tree with 3 nodes has a depth of either 2 or 3 (2 if the tree is complete and balanced for example)

     > tree_name.balance() will return the balance of the tree.
 Balance shows the distribution of nodes in the tree.
 A node with 2 children or no children returns a balance of 0, it is balanced.
 If a node only has one child it is not balanced.
 If that one child is in the left slot of the node, the node is said to have a balance of -1.
 It has a balance of 1 if the child is in the right slot.
 This method returns the total balance of the tree

+    > tree_name.to_s_preOrder, tree_name.to_s_postOrder, tree_name.to_s_ordered
+      Each of these print to console their repecitve tree traversals.

+    > tree_name.to_s_Breadth  will print to console the tree after traversin one layer at a time from root level downwards.

 binary_search_tree_test.js is included for examples and t guarentee functionality.